department-of-veterans-affairs/component-library/README.md

 ### Updating the version

+[`yarn version`](https://yarnpkg.com/cli/version) is available to use to make changes in the CLI.
+To change the version of the package you are working on run one of the following commands: `yarn version major`, `yarn version minor`, or `yarn version patch`.
+For guidance and which command to use please see below.

 To publish changes from the `react-components` subpackage, make sure the version number in `packages/react-components/package.json` _and_ the version number in `packages/core/package.json` have been updated to be one ahead of the published versions.

 To publish changes from the `web-components` subpackage, make sure the version number in `packages/web-components/package.json` _and_ the version number in `packages/core/package.json` have been updated to be one ahead of the published versions.